sindresorhus/electron-serve/readme.md

 </script>
 ```

+### Source maps support

+Source maps are fully supported for debugging. `.map` files are served with the correct MIME type, enabling Chrome DevTools to load them properly for debugging minified code.

 ### Relative `require()` paths

 Since files are served via a custom protocol, Node.js `require()` calls with relative paths won't work as expected.
 Use `<script src="...">` tags, bundlers like Webpack, or `<script>require('./file.js')</script>` instead of `<script src="./file.js">`.